Content Map Terms

 You may mistake a severe chickenpox rash for a smallpox rash at first.
 But different viruses cause these illnesses and there are many differences between chickenpox and smallpox rashes.

-If a doctor suspected a case of smallpox, it would be considered a worldwide health emergency.
+If a doctor suspected a case of smallpox, blood and skin tests would be needed to confirm the diagnosis.
+A confirmed case of smallpox would be considered a worldwide health emergency.
 In Canada, provincial and federal health officials would quickly take action.
 They would keep anyone who might have been exposed away from others.

 If a smallpox outbreak had been confirmed, a doctor in the outbreak area could diagnose smallpox without a lab test.
 The doctor would look at the rash and ask about symptoms and possible exposure to the disease.